-It hasn't always been home—I've lived in five states and two countries.
+California hasn't always been home—I've lived in five states and two countries.
 Traveling to other areas, I'm frequently reminded that what seems normal in the high-tech heartland can seem freakish, odd, or even alarming to the rest of the country.
 (For instance, various readers have commented on how strange it is that Maggie's children don't ride to school on the bus—but most Bay Area communities haven't had school buses since the 1970s due to the state's unusual school funding system and the inevitable budget cuts.)

-I'm a big fan of irony, serendipity, diversity, and quirky intelligence tempered with gentle humor, and I strive to bring these elements into my writing.
+I'm delighted by irony, serendipity, diversity, and quirky intelligence tempered with gentle humor, and I strive to bring these elements into my writing.
 My characters, however, tend to take my manuscripts in directions I've never imagined.
 It can be a wild ride, but I love it when Maggie and her friends take charge.

-While there are always traits that writers share with their characters, I assure you that Maggie is thinner, fitter, braver, funnier, and wittier than I am.
+Writers always share some traits with their characters, but I assure you that Maggie is thinner, fitter, braver, funnier, and wittier than I am.
 Maggie is also more organized, efficient, poised, and better at thinking on her feet.
 We both love animals, a strong cup of coffee, cookies, and a cold glass of California chardonnay.

 Before my career as a mom, volunteer, and writer, I worked in Corporate Communications, which taught me to write compelling copy about vacuum tubes and other items of limited interest to the general public.
 Outside the world of the Fortune 500 and nonprofits my writing credits include first-place recognition from SouthWest Writers for a young adult short story and finalist status in contests run by Writer’s Digest, Pacific Northwest Writers, and Society of Children’s Book Writers & Illustrators.
 My personal essays have been published in anthologies published by Mothers At Home and Mothers of Preschoolers.